natcobbinah/Social-Media-App_Django/README.md

 * Using the messages framework
 * Building a custom authentication backend
 * Preventing users from using an existing email
-* Social authentication using Facebook, Google, and Twitter ...in progress
+* Social authentication using Facebook, Google, and Twitter  using Python Social Auth
-* Creating a profile for users that register with social authentication
+* Serve development server through HTTPS using Django Extensions.
+* Customize the authentication pipeline to create user profiles for new users automatically.
+* Create an image bookmarking system... in progress

+## Running Development server
+> python manage.py runserver_plus --cert-file cert.crt